wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 8. Once the Git repository is ready, you will be presented with instructions on the Git commands to use in order to setup a local repository and then push the files to Azure.

 	![Git deployment instructions returned after creating a repository for the website.][git-instructions]

 ## Build and test your application locally

 In this section, you'll create a **server.js** file that contains a slightly modified version of the 'Hello World' example from [nodejs.org].
-The code adds process.env.PORT as the port to listen on when running in an Azure web app.
+The code adds process.env.PORT as the port to listen on when running in an Azure web site.

 1. Create a directory named *helloworld*.